NREL/openstudio-model-articulation-gem/lib/measures/AlterWeekendSchedules/README.md

 ###### (Automatically generated documentation)

-# AlterDOESchoolSummerVacation
+# AlterWeekendSchedules

 ## Description
-This measure will alter seasonal components of schedules that already have rules in place for seasonal adjustments.
-Initially it just shortens summer vacation, but could be updated to lengthen it.
-Can be generalized in future to measure named Shift Existing Seasonal Schedule Rules.
+This measure will alter weekend schedules to match a weekday (e.g. Monday) instead of the default DOE schedules, which are off on the weekends for schools and sometimes offices.
+In the future this measure could be replaced by an overall improvement in schedules used in the create_typical measure.

 ## Modeler Description
-Initial use is to change summer vacations in primary and secondary school.
-Primary input will be number of months long the school year is.
-This is meant to be used on DOE prototype schedules which represent a 10 month school year.
-11 or 12 month input will shorten or remove the summer break.
-Shortening from the end of the break leaving the beginning un-touched.
-If this measure is run on unexpected models it will not have the desired impact.
+Initial use is to change weekend schedules in schools and large offices for SEED project to follow weekday schedules instead of being off on weekends.
+Measure will loop through existing schedules and use the Monday schedules for Saturday and Sunday.

 ## Measure Type
 ModelMeasure